patrickbwarren/inkscape-survex-export/README.md

 * georeferencing a drawn-up survey (see below);
 * giving 'armchair cavers' something useful to do.

-Some example surveys (Inkscape traced drawings) are also included.
+Some example surveys (Inkscape traced drawings) are included.

+Note that whilst plans and elevations can be digitised separately, merging them into a single survex file still has to be done by hand.
+Automating this would clearly be highly desirable but the work flow is quite complicated to design and implement and there are many edge cases to consider.
+If you have ideas and/or proposals for how to do this please feel free to get in touch!

 This documentation (README) is also available in [PDF](README.pdf) and [HTML](README.html).